artemkuskin/eslint-plugin-architector/README.md

 ## Case 1

-`**/components/**/A/A.js`
+`**/components/**/UILib/UILib.js`
-Level "A" is the highest in the tree, so only its children can be imported into it
+Level "UILib" is the highest in the tree, so only its children can be imported into it

 ```
-// valid, A can import childrens  Level A
+// valid, UILiB can import childrens  Level A
-import { A1 } from "./A1/A1.js";
-import { A2 } from "./A1/A2/A2.js";
+import { UILibA } from "./UILibA/UILibA.js";
-import { A3 } from "A3/A3.js"; - Aliase
+import { UILibB } from "./UILibB/UILibB.js";

-// valid, A can import B, C
+// invalid, UILib can import Global, C
-import {B} from "../B/B.js";
+import {Global} from "../Global/Global.js";
-import {C} from "C/C.js"; - Aliase
+import {Services} from "Services/Services.js"; - Aliase

-// invalid, A can't import "children" Level B
+// invalid, UILib can't import "children" Level B
-import { B1 } from "B1/B1.js"; - Aliase
+import { GlobalB } from "GlobalB/GlobalB.js"; - Aliase

 ```

 ## Case 2

-`**/components/**/B/B1/B1.js`
+`**/components/**/Global/GlobalB/GlobalB.js`
-Level "B1" is a child of level "B", level "B" is above "D" and "C", but below "A", so it can import "A" and its children
+Level "GlobalB" is a child of level "Global", level "Global" is above "Services", but below "UILib", so it can import "UILib" and its children

 ```
-// valid, B can import childrens Level A and Level A
+// valid, Global can import childrens Level UILib and Level UILib
-import { A } from "../../A/A.js";
+import { UILib } from "../../UILib/UILib.js";
-import { A1 } from "../../A/A1/A1.js";
+import { UILibA } from "../../UILib/UILibA/UILibA.js";

-// invalid, B can't import  Level B and Level C
+// invalid, GlobalB can't import  Level Global and Level Services
-import { B } from "../B.js";
+import { GlobalB } from "../Global.js";
-import { C } from "C/C.js";
+import { Services } from "Services/Services.js";

 ```

 ## Case 3

-`**/components/**/D/D.js`
+`**/components/**/Services/Services.js`
-Level "D" is below all levels in the rules tree, so you can import all levels into it
+Level "Services" is below all levels in the rules tree, so you can import all levels into it

 ```
-// valid, B can import childrens Level A and Level A
-import { B1 } from "B1/B1.js";
+// valid
-import { A } from "../A/A.js";
+import { GlobalB } from "GlobalB/GlobalB.js";
-import { A1 } from "../A/A1/A1.js";
+import { UILib } from "../UILib/UILib.js";
-import { B } from "../B/B.js";
+import { UILibA } from "../UILib/UILibA/UILibA.js";
-import { A3 } from "A3/A3.js";
+import { Global } from "../Global/Global.js";

 ```